 When a reception team is present on site, as is often the case at a head office, visits outside the pre-registration process can be made and the host(s) can then check in directly from their computer dashboard, print the badge and give access to the site.
 In the hours not covered, the same procedure can be automated using a kiosk.
 The signing of NDAs and other documents, as well as automatic notifications to both the resident and the visitor, complete the visiting experience.

 At Hamilton Apps, we are fortunate to have DANONE as one of our most loyal clients.

 Groupe DANONE (3 ) is one of the world's leading food companies, which has centred its activity around four divisions:

 Several years ago, the company chose our visitor management solution for its headquarters in the heart of Paris.

 Pascal MORAINVILLERS, Head of the Occupier Services Division at Groupe DANONE, shares his experience of the health crisis.

 "The dynamic reception allowed us to reach out to our visitors.
 Our goal was to be able to register them before they came.
 Since using Hamilton Visitor, we have seen real progress in anticipating visits, a considerable saving of time linked to registration and a strong improvement in the quality of the welcome.
 We highly recommend this tool for all these criteria. »

-The agri-food sector is also in the front line in this particular context.
+The agri-food sector is also on the front line in this very particular context.
 Visitor management is becoming a major issue in your operational strategy to combat the transmission of the virus within your sites.

 You are a professional in the food industry and you want to welcome your visitors in complete safety?
 Contact our experts.